 Well, let me explain!

 A normal sales pitch usually involves presenting your product or service to the prospect.
-You may discuss about the specific features that changes the life of your prospect for better.
+You may discuss the specific features that change the life of your prospect for better.
 You may also try to illustrate the competitive advantages of your product.

 The buying funnel for any product could be illustrated as given below.
 As per the illustration, your prospect largely unaware of your product during the first three stages of the sales funnel.